Even Healthy People Need a Flu Vaccine

 - Wash your hands often

 No one has time for the flu.
 Make time to roll your sleeve up and get your flu vaccine this fall.
-And help protect yourself, your loved ones, and your hometown of Kansas City from flu and its potentially serious complications.
-Learn more about flu vaccines: https://www.cdc.gov/flu/prevent/vaccinations.htm.
+And help protect yourself and your loved ones from flu and its potentially serious complications.
+Learn more about flu vaccines from the Centers for Disease Control and Prevention.

-And if you’re wondering if the flu vaccine is right for you, talk with your healthcare provider.
-They can answer your questions and offer advice based on your specific health needs.
+If you’re wondering if the flu vaccine is right for you, talk with your healthcare provider, who can answer your questions and offer advice based on your specific health needs.